 A Lead Obstetrician is appointed in each hospital as the champion of the program in each hospital (along with the Hospital manager) and will also be responsible to lead/delegate the teaching sessions for the nursing staff in each hospital.

-Protocols have been introduced to the labour wards for staff and medical practitioners to follow.
+Protocols and Guidelines have been introduced to the labour wards for staff and medical practitioners to follow.

 The Obstetric Handbook (written by Prof Priya Soma - Pillay) is being purchased by the hospital groups and handed to each Obstetrician This book should also be made available to the nursing staff.